Courses available in May

 Did you know?

-- In 2013 the North American market for comics and graphic novels in print and digital was estimated at over $870 million dollars.
+- In 2015, the North American market for comics and graphic novels in print and digital was estimated at well over a billion dollars.

 - Every year, hundreds of comic-conventions are held worldwide, with the largest attracting tens of thousands of fans and professionals alike.